Meghana-v27/TailorNotebook/README.md

-# a website helppful to tailors and make customer-tailor interactions
+# a website helpful to tailors and make customer-tailor interactions